Below you will find third-party sites and resources. If you have a favorite resource that's not included in the list, please let us know.

 The American Interprofessional Health Collaborative transcends boundaries to transform learning, policies, practices, and scholarship toward an improved system of health and wellness for individual patients, communities, and populations.

-Six national education associations formed a collaborative in 2009 to promote and encourage constituent efforts that would advance substantive interprofessional learning experiences to help prepare future clinicians for team-based care of patients.
-These organizations that represent higher education in allopathic and osteopathic medicine, dentistry, nursing, pharmacy, and public health created core competencies for interprofessional collaborative practice that can guide curricula development at all health professions schools.
+In 2009 six national education associations of schools of the health professions formed a collaborative to promote and encourage constituent efforts that would advance substantive interprofessional learning experiences to help prepare future clinicians for team-based care of patients.
+These organizations represent higher education in allopathic and osteopathic medicine, dentistry, nursing, pharmacy, and public health.

 - Macy Foundation IPE Publications